queryluke/masseffect-5e-data/data/feats/hovering.md

       reset: short
       max:
         type: proficiency
+    shortDesc: >-
-    shortDesc: If in the air, hover until the start of your next turn.
+      At the end of your turn, if you are in the air, you can hover until the start of your next turn.
 prerequisite: Awakened Collector
 prereq:
   - type: species